Rolf Potts, author of the book Vagabonding, describes it as:

 How to Get Started Vagabonding

-To help you stay motivated, read books, look in forums, and check out the vagabonding blogs of other people who are living the life.
-The more that you see how many people have escaped the Rat Race, the more you will realize that world travel is not just a dream or something that belongs to the rich!
+To help you stay motivated, read books (start by grabbing a copy of Vagabonding), look in backpacking travel forums, and check out the vagabonding blogs of other people who are living the life.
+The more that you see how many people have escaped the Rat Race and survived to tell the tale, the more you will realize world travel is not something that only belongs to the rich!

 I will see you on the road.

 Greg Rodgers is the editor of Startbackpacking.com and the Asia travel expert for Tripsavvy.
-He left Corporate America to begin traveling in 2005 and has been happily living from a rucksack since!
+In 2005, he left Corporate America to begin a life of vagabonding travel.
+Life is good!